Maalaala Mo Kaya: History

 The program is named after the song "Maalaala Mo Kaya," originally by Constancio de Guzman.
 A version performed by Dulce was the program's theme until 2004, when it was replaced by Carol Banawa's cover.
 In 2021, JM Yosures' cover became the new theme.
 Dulce's version is still used in the final episode's closing credits.

 In 2025, Tawag ng Tanghalan alumnus and The Voice US Season 26 grand champion Sofronio Vasquez and Tawag ng Tanghalan: The School Showdown grand champion Carmelle Collado sang the theme song for its limited series comeback.

 Due to the COVID-19 pandemic in the Philippines, production of new episodes was suspended, starting March 14, 2020, with reruns airing until May 2, 2020.
 Three days later, ABS-CBN was shut down after the network's 25-year franchise, originally granted in 1995, had expired and the National Telecommunications Commission gave a cease and desist order.
 The program resumed, with new episodes, on Kapamilya Channel on November 28, 2020.

-A classics re-run version of the anthology series, MMK Classics, premiered on June 3, 2012, on The Filipino Channel (TFC).
+A classic re-run version of the anthology series, MMK Classics, premiered on June 3, 2012, on The Filipino Channel (TFC).
 To reach more international audiences, every episode was translated with English subtitles.

-The Philippine version of the anthology, entitled "MMK Klasiks," aired on ABS-CBN's Kapamilya Gold afternoon block as a temporary replacement program from December 17, 2012 to January 18, 2013.
+The Philippine version of the anthology, entitled "MMK Klasiks," aired on ABS-CBN's Kapamilya Gold afternoon block as a temporary replacement program from December 17, 2012, to January 18, 2013.

 MMK Klasiks also airs on DZMM TeleRadyo as a fill-in to its radio counterpart, because the latter was pre-recorded.
 The Jeepney TV YouTube channel has The Best of MMK available to view.

-On November 21, 2022, Santos-Concio announced the show's first iteration would air its three-part finale episode before the final episode on December 10, 2022 in order to focus on her role as Tindeng in FPJ's Batang Quiapo on the following year.
+On November 21, 2022, Santos-Concio announced the show's first iteration would air its three-part finale episode before the final episode on December 10, 2022, to focus on her role as Tindeng in FPJ's Batang Quiapo in the following year.
 A special "MMK Tatlong Dekadang Pasasalamat: Grand Kumustahan" was aired on December 24, 2022.

-In April 2025, the show has been revived for its second iteration after over two years of hiatus with Charo Santos-Concio returning as host.
+In April 2025, the show would be revived for its second iteration after over two years of hiatus, with Charo Santos-Concio returning as host.
 It would be also simulcasted on All TV, thus marking the return of this program to channels 2 and 16 in Mega Manila and regional channels previously held by ABS-CBN until 2020.
 This occurred just a year after ABS-CBN Corporation and All TV's owner, Advanced Media Broadcasting System (AMBS), signed content agreements to air ABS-CBN programs on All TV.